 How to get to Gibraltar and documents needed to enter Gibraltar

 You can reach the British area of Gibraltar by car, by bus or by plane, the latter being the best and fastest way to get into the town.
 The Gibraltar International Airport welcomes flights from British Airways, EasyJet and Monarch flying from the UK and Royal Air Maroc from Morocco.
 It is located 400 metres from the town’s city centre.
+However, if you are travelling from Spain, we recommend flying to Malaga and then driving to Gibraltar, as it is difficult to find direct flights to Gibraltar from Spain.

 The are buses getting to the Linea de la Concepción bus station, which also connects to Algeciras; once there, you can simply cross the border on foot.